 Things to do in Oregon + route suggestion

 Welcome to this in-depth article on with the best things to do in Oregon!
-This state on the west coast of America is still relatively unknown and that is a shame, because it’s filled with awesome sights and beautiful nature.
+This state on the west coast of the United States of America is still relatively unknown outside of the US and that’s a shame, because it’s filled with awesome sights and beautiful nature.
 Think of bustling Portland, Crater Lake National Park and the famous Oregon Coast where rugged coastlines and endless sandy beaches dominate the landscape.

 Things to do in Portland

-Although Portland is not exactly small by Dutch standards (the number of inhabitants is over half a million), it’s by American standards.
+Although Portland is not exactly small by European standards (the number of inhabitants is over half a million), it is by American standards.
 The high-rise buildings that you find in other cities on the west coast of America (Los Angeles, Seattle for example) are missing here and that makes it a bit cozier.
 One day in the city is enough to give you a good impression of Portland and its sights.

 Mount Hood